boltops-tools/terraspace-docs/_docs/config/backend/examples/azurerm.md

 }
 {% endhighlight %}

+You can now provide `APP` and the resource group will account for it.
+Example:

+    APP=app1 terraspace up demo

-If the infrastructure components for the app is really unique, then it may also make sense to have an entirely different terraspace project.
+If the infrastructure components for the app are really unique, then it may also make sense to have an entirely different terraspace project.